 specify any additional information reasonably required from the Licensed Provider to reach its decision.

-Where the application is accepted by Scottish Water as set out under 4(ii) or 4(iii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.
+Where the application is accepted by Scottish Water as set out under 4(i) or 4(ii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.

 Step 5

-Where Scottish Water and the Licensed Provider have agreed the requirements for a DIA, within 20 Business Days of Scottish Water’s receipt of Form E (or such later date as shall be agreed due to reasons beyond either parties' reasonable control), Scottish Water will produce the DIA providing details of:

-the work that is required to be undertaken to accommodate the Licensed Provider's development, noting that the DIA may suggest that a water impact assessment or drainage impact assessment will be required to be undertaken by the Licensed Provider;

-an estimate of the cost of the work; and

-any specific conditions that would apply in relation to the connection.

-On completion of any work required following the DIA, the above Steps 1-4 will apply as relevant.

-Step 6

-Within 60 Business Days of Scottish Water making an offer of connection (which shall confirm the cost element of their offer of a reasonable contribution), including any terms required by a DIA, the Licensed Provider responds with either (i) an acceptance of the offer or (ii) a rejection of the offer.
+Within 60 Business Days of Scottish Water making an offer of connection (which shall confirm the cost element of their offer of a reasonable contribution), including any terms required by a PDE, the Licensed Provider responds with either (i) an acceptance of the offer or (ii) a rejection of the offer.
 If the Licensed Provider accepts the offer, Scottish Water proceeds with construction in accordance with the agreed arrangements, plans, approvals and technical requirements and the applicable Standards.

 Where a connection offer is not accepted by the Licensed Provider within 60 Business Days of the connection offer, or the Licensed Provider has not responded to the offer of connection, the connection offer and associated Technical Approval(s) will be deemed to have lapsed.
 A lapsed application should be re-submitted at Step 2 above; the lapsed time means that all aspects of the application will need to be reviewed and assessed.
-In addition, a new DIA may be required.
+In addition, a new PDE may be required.

 Where the Licensed Provider has accepted the offer for connection as set out above, in the case of the connection to a mains/trunk main/service reservoir accompanied by at least one individual premises water connection, the offer will remain valid for a period of two calendar years from the date of the connection offer.